-Net cash used in investing activities was \$218,800 during the current quarter and was provided by investing activities of \$289,833 in the previous quarter ending May 31, 2021.
-Cash was expended on the exploration work conducted on the Evelyn property in Mexico and the purchase of capital assets.
-The Company generated cash proceeds from sale of investments.
-Management believes the Company has sufficient working capital to fund its operations and exploration activities during the next fiscal year.
+Net cash used in investing activities was \$575,510 during the year ended December 31, 2022 compared to \$9,985 during the previous year.
+Cash was expended on the exploration work conducted on the Evelyn property in Mexico, the purchase of capital assets and the purchase of investments.
+The Company generated cash proceeds from the sale of investments.

+Management believes the Company might not have sufficient working capital to fund its operations and exploration activities during the next fiscal year.
+The Company believes that external financing, likely in the form of equity offerings or cash from option payments on existing agreements, will be required in order to maintain its current operations.